 - Peace of mind and confidence that the vehicle will be recovered.

 - Reduce the cost of insurance premiums due to vehicles being classed as lower risk.
+You can learn more about how monitoring impacts your insurance premiums here.

 - Assist the police by providing valuable data and helping them recover stolen vehicles more effectively.